philzook58/philzook58.github.io/_posts/2025-01-13-ten_year_blog.md

 Mostly no. It has not gotten me any jobs or made me any money.
 But it has started a few conversations.
 More importantly, I derive a sense of purpose and accomplishment from it.
 It gives me concrete breadcrumbs and something to grind on.
 Waiting for inspiration or passive learning do not work well.

-# A Restrospective
+# A Retrospective

 ## 2015-2016

 It was originally a wordpress instance that I put on nearlyfreespeech, a cheap hosting service.
 It's too bad but I don't remember the initial impetus for making it.
+Maybe [Dan Piponi](http://blog.sigfpe.com/)'s blog was an influence.
+I loved that thing.
 It slowly rotted over the next couple years until I migrated it to Jekyll and github pages in 2020 <https://www.philipzucker.com/i-moved-my-blog-from-wordpress/>.
-I actually had tried out Jekyll
+I never strictly speaking turned off the old wordpress site.
+It exists in a completely broken form. <https://philzucker2.nfshost.com/>

 I was in grad school for physics at the time, a decade younger.
 In the process of realizing I wasn't going to make it big there, despite the greatest efforts I knew how to give.
 That perhaps deserves a post on it's own.
 This left a wound I still struggle with.
 It gets better all the time though.
 Your twenties can be a tough time where "promising" stops being good enough and it needs to start actualizing.
 Many realities of life settle in.
 I also had a blast though, the echoes of which still reach to today.
 It's a mix.